entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Zhu Y. *et al*.
 (2021), Character 232; Zhu Y. *et al*.
 (2022), Character 22.

+> - The condition of *Psarolepis* is different in dermal plates and scales.
+The finspine shows that the enamel is absent from inner surface of pores. **To be splited in the future.**

 > - The coding of *Eosteus* is - (logical impossibility).

-> - **The condition of *Psarolepis* is different in dermal bones and scales.
-I will check the dermal bones of this form.
-The finspine shows that the enamel absent from inner surface of pores.**

 23. Relative size of cosmine pores: (0) small; (1) large.